carbon-language/carbon-lang/clang/docs/UsersManual.rst

 Using a PCH File
 ^^^^^^^^^^^^^^^^

-A PCH file can then be used as a prefix header when a :option:`-include-pch` option is passed to ``clang``:
+A PCH file can then be used as a prefix header when a ``-include-pch`` option is passed to ``clang``:

 .. code-block:: console